pietrobraione/tardis/README.md

 }
 ```

 As you can see, the resulting code resembles that of a TARDIS launcher, but you do not need to explicitly create the `tardis.Options` object (it is received as a parameter) nor to create the `tardis.Main` object and start it.
-Once created your configurator class, compile it (remember to put the `tardis-master` jar in the compilation classpath), put the generated classfile where you prefer and invoke TARDIS as follows:
+Once created your configurator class, compile it with a Java 8 compiler (the `tardis-master` jar must be in the compilation classpath), put the generated classfile where you like, e.g. in a `./my-config` directory, and invoke TARDIS as follows:

     $ java -Xms16G -Xmx16G -cp /usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:./libs/tardis-master-0.3.0-SNAPSHOT.jar:./libs/jbse-0.12.0-SNAPSHOT-shaded.jar:./libs/evosuite-shaded-1.2.1-SNAPSHOT.jar:./libs/args4j-2.32.jar:./libs/log4j-api-2.14.0.jar:./libs/log4j-core-2.14.0.jar:./libs/javaparser-core-3.15.9.jar tardis.Main -options_config_path ./my-config -options_config_class MyConfigurator

 where:

-* `-options_config_path` (command line) or `setOptionsConfiguratorPath` (`tardis.Options`) is a classpath (actually, a single path) where the options configurator class must be found, and
+* `-options_config_path` (command line) or `setOptionsConfiguratorPath` (`tardis.Options`) is the directory where the options configurator classfile is found, and
-* `-options_config_class` (command line) or `setOptionsConfiguratorClass` (`tardis.Options`) is the name in internal classfile format of the options configurator class
+* `-options_config_class` (command line) or `setOptionsConfiguratorClass` (`tardis.Options`) is the name in internal classfile format of the options configurator class.

-(in the above example we put the `MyConfigurator.class` classfile in the `./my-config` directory).
 You will find examples of both launcher and configurator classes in the [tardis-experiments](https://github.com/pietrobraione/tardis-experiments) project.

 ### Running TARDIS from the Docker environment